A Highly Effective Approach for Designing Functional Programs

 The top cone, symbolics, represents the top-down, ‘representational’ view of my programs.
 Nearly every type in my program can be represented as a generic ‘Symbol’ type, manipulated symbolically, serialized to disk, and so on.
 Here’s the encoding of the Symbol type in F#.

-The plane section, purity / efficiency, represents the spectrum from purity to efficiency somewherein I choose to linger depending on what I’m creating.
+The plane section, purity / efficiency, represents the spectrum from purity to efficiency somewherein I choose to dabble depending on what I’m creating.
 Think of moving along this plane by sliding the double cone either left of right.

 How do we decide where to move on this spectrum?
 When programmability is paramount, such as when encoding game logic, I scoot closer to the purity side of the spectrum, building almost everything out of immutable data structures.
-When performance is paramount, such as when writing a renderer or physics engine, I build most things out of mutable data structures.
-When connecting the two worlds, I use very special techniques like message queuing and mutation-caching (EG – Prime.KeyedCache and Prime.MutantCache) to encapsulate highly-efficient mutable abstractions below the highly-programmable immutable APIs.
+When performance is paramount, such as when writing a renderer or physics engine, I build most things out of mutable data structures and arrays.
+When connecting the two worlds, I use very special techniques like message queuing and mutation-caching (EG – Prime.KeyedCache and Prime.MutantCache) to encapsulate highly-efficient mutable abstractions below the immutable APIs.

 Interestingly, I’ve implemented both F# and C++ libraries (open source with MIT licenses on both) that provide the basic types needed for the ‘double cone design’ approach.
 If you’re going for purity and programmability (the left-hand side of our plane), I suggest you try out the F# library, Prime, here.
 If you’re going for raw machine efficiency (the right-hand side), try out the C++ library, ax, here.
 If you don’t like either of those languages, the relevant portions of these libraries are portable to most other languages.